top of page

 Prescription medication:

-COVID-19 vaccination status: Unvaccinated.
+COVID-19 vaccination status: Vaccinated.

 Timeline of Events and therapies received prior to attending Leicester Ozone Clinic: